Listed below are frequently asked questions about economics for undergraduate students.

 - BS in Economics: Emphasizes abstract thinking and quantitative skills, in both theory and measurement.
 This is a good choice for a student who did well and enjoyed calculus and would like a job working with numbers every day.
 An excellent choice for a student who might want to pursue a master's degree in a quantitative field such as evaluation of public policy.

-- BS in Mathematics and Economics: Emphasizes mathematical tools (including multivariate calculus and the construction of proofs) and their applications in economics.
+BS in Mathematics and Economics (listed in Department of Mathematics & Statistics): Emphasizes mathematical tools (including multivariate calculus and the construction of proofs) and their applications in economics.
 This is the best choice for students with who enjoyed calculus II and linear algebra, and who want to keep open the possibility of earning a PhD in economics, mathematics, or other math-based field.
 Students with significant mathematics backgrounds are also highly desired in business.

 I'm not certain which of the economics programs I want to pursue?
 How do I decide?